 InterAccess is pleased to present the 19th Annual InterAccess Current Exhibition, QUEERSPHERE, curated by Sean Sandusky and Dana Snow.
-The exhibition will be presented virtually on a custom-designed exhibition website launching February 24, 2021.

 QUEERSPHERE makes space for Queer and Trans dreamographies in a time of accelerated closures and isolation.
-Modelling itself after the social media platforms of the early 2000s, this group exhibition envisions an “if only” site where 2SLGBTQIA+ imaginations, social groups, and world-building are allowed to flourish outside of the pressures of corporatization and flat representation.
+Modelling itself after the social media platforms of the early 2000s, this virtual group exhibition envisions an “if only” site where 2SLGBTQIA+ imaginations, social groups, and world-building are allowed to flourish outside of the pressures of corporatization and flat representation.

 Artists Marissa Sean Cruz, Whess Harman, Keiko Hart, Max Lander, and Lucas LaRochelle craft queer becoming through land, narrative, history, sociality, and eroticism to tease out a site that fosters and nourishes Queer and Trans togetherness.